Spark Miles From Capital One Review

 - You plan on putting more than $19,000 worth of charges on your card

-- You or your employees do a lot of travel, and you want a card with flexible travel rewards
+- You or your employees do a lot of traveling, and you want a card with flexible travel rewards

 - You want a simple way to earn travel rewards for your business

-- You plan on putting less than $19,000 worth of charges on your card (if so, take a look at Capital One Spark Miles Select for Business)
+- You plan on putting less than $19,000 worth of charges on your card (if so, take a look at the Spark Miles Select card)